 Is there a cost for public records and when must it be paid?

-Fees must be paid when you pick up the document.
+Any fees due must be paid when you pick up the record.

 227 West Jefferson Blvd.
 Suite 1200 S South Bend, Indiana 46601